vkakerbeck/tbp.monty/docs/how-to-use-monty/getting-started.md

 ![](../figures/how-to-use-monty/clone.png)

 > [!NOTE]
 > If you want the same setup as we use at Numenta by default, clone the repository at `${HOME}/tbp/`.
-If you don't have an `nta` folder in your home directory yet you can run `cd ~; mkdir tbp; cd tbp` to create it.
+If you don't have an `tbp` folder in your home directory yet you can run `cd ~; mkdir tbp; cd tbp` to create it.
 It's not required to clone the code in this folder but it is the path we assume in our tutorials.

 ## 1.2 Make Sure Your Local Copy is Up-To-Date